manognadeva/Healthcare-Expenditures/README.md

 ## 🔍 Key Questions Explored

 - How does the U.S. compare to global healthcare spending patterns?
-- What are the main drivers of healthcare cost increases: **price vs. quantity**?
+- What are the main drivers of healthcare cost increases: price vs. quantity?
 - How is the U.S. healthcare dollar distributed across categories?
 - What impact does insurance coverage have on healthcare costs?
-- How has **public sentiment toward the Affordable Care Act (ACA)** changed over time?
+- How has public sentiment toward the Affordable Care Act (ACA) changed over time?
 - What is the hidden cost of illegal drug use to the healthcare system?
 - Where is healthcare spending headed in the next decade?